biolink/biolinkml/tests/test_biolink_model/source/markdown/EntityToPhenotypicFeatureAssociation.md

  * [case to phenotypic feature association](case to phenotypic feature association.md) (mixin)  - An association between a case (e.g. individual patient) and a phenotypic feature in which the individual has or has had the phenotype
  * [disease to phenotypic feature association](disease to phenotypic feature association.md) (mixin)  - An association between a disease and a phenotypic feature in which the phenotypic feature is associated with the disease in some way
- * [environment to phenotypic feature association](environment to phenotypic feature association.md) (mixin)  - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype
+ * [exposure event to phenotypic feature association](exposure event to phenotypic feature association.md) (mixin)  - Any association between an environment and a phenotypic feature, where being in the environment influences the phenotype
  * [gene to phenotypic feature association](gene to phenotypic feature association.md) (mixin)
  * [genotype to phenotypic feature association](genotype to phenotypic feature association.md) (mixin)  - Any association between one genotype and a phenotypic feature, where having the genotype confers the phenotype, either in isolation or through environment
  * [variant to phenotypic feature association](variant to phenotypic feature association.md) (mixin)